OzzieIsaacs/fritzbox_api_php/README.md

 The whole work is licensed under a Creative Commons cc-by-sa license (http://creativecommons.org/licenses/by-sa/3.0/de/).
 You are free to use and modify it, even for commercial use.
 If you redistribute it, you have to ensure my name is kept in the code and you use the same conditions.

 Feel free to add (and contribute) other nice scripts.
 The API class should work with any config item, which is available in the Fritz!Box Web UI.
 Use Firebug or LiveHeaders to figure out the name of the proper POST-Field.

-I won't give any personal support for this script, unless you pay for it. :) I'm a freelance IT-consultant and webdeveloper, loocated in Düsseldorf, Germany.